LLM-Driven Cost-Effective Requirements Change Impact Analysis

 \subsection{Implementation}

 \sectopic{LLMs.} We implement this approach using \texttt{Python} 3.10.12.
-For each LLM model, we have used the following API libraries: \texttt{openai} (v 1.61.0), \texttt{genai} (v 1.0.0), and \texttt{mistralai} (v 1.5.0).
-Moreover, the hyperparameters for all the LLM models are the same: temperature = 0, seed = 16, and frequency and presence penalties = 0.
-For the CoT baseline, we used the same settings as reported in their paper. \sectopic{NLI.} We implemented the NLI model using the Transformers library (v 4.52.3) with the \texttt{roberta-lar} \texttt{ge-mnli} language model.
-Due to the limited number of training instances, all model layers are frozen during fine-tuning, with only the classifier layer (the last layer) tuned.
-The fine-tuning was carried out for 100 epochs with a weight decay of 1e-3, a training batch size of 5.
-20 percent of the training set was used as the evaluation set, with an evaluation strategy set to \texttt{steps} with an evaluation batch size of 1, and the metric for selecting the best model was recall, with the learning rate was 2e-4. \sectopic{Gradient Boosting.} For tuning the gradient boosting model for data explainability, we used the \texttt{scikit-learn} library (v 1.6.1) with a fixed random state of 42.
+For each LLM, we have used the following API libraries: \texttt{openai} (v 1.61.0), \texttt{genai} (v 1.0.0), and \texttt{mistralai} (v 1.5.0).
+Moreover, the hyperparameters for all the LLM types are the same: temperature = 0, seed = 16, and frequency and presence penalties = 0.
+For the CoT baseline, we used the same settings as reported in their paper. \sectopic{NLI.} We implemented the NLI model using the Transformers library (v 4.52.3) with the nli-deberta-v3-large language model.
+The fine-tuning was carried out for 50 epochs with a weight decay of 1e-2, a training batch size of 5.
+20 percent of the training set was used as the evaluation set, with an evaluation strategy set to \texttt{steps} and a batch size of 5.
+The metric for selecting the best model was f1 score, and the learning rate was 2e-4. \sectopic{Gradient Boosting.} For tuning the gradient boosting model for data explainability, we used the \texttt{scikit-learn} library (v 1.6.1) with a fixed random state of 42.
 The numbers of estimators are 71 and 40 for GPT-4o, and 97 and 44 for LLaMA on WASP and \projNameNew~, respectively.